sreedhar-venkatesan/LEARN_SPARK/README.md

-# Lear pyspark with me through the codes.
+# Learn pyspark with me through the codes.

 * Thanks to freecodecamp.org.
 This learning has been made possible by their youtube channel https://www.youtube.com/watch?v=_C8kWso4ne4
 * The datasets and code are created by myself following the syllabus and structure of freecodecamp